basscss/basscss/modules/flexbox/README.md

 </div>
 ```

 To control the spacing for items on the main axis, use the `justify-content` utilities.
-These styles use a shorhand naming convention. `justify` for the `justify-content` property and `around` and `between` for the `space-around` and `space-between` values.
+These styles use a shorthand naming convention. `justify` for the `justify-content` property and `around` and `between` for the `space-around` and `space-between` values.

 ```html
 <div class="flex justify-start border">